tbhartman/asc-cls/README.md

 Instructions
 ============

-Use
+Download all the files here and run

+    make

+to create create everything you need.
+You might finish it up with a

+    make clean

+to get rid of all the intermediate files.
+This will create the class file, the bibliography style file, the documentation for the class, and the rendered PDF of the sample file.
+You can then use

     \documentclass[]{asc}

-in the preamble of your TeX source file.
-For further instructions, reference the documentation by either running
+in the preamble of your TeX source file (provided **asc.cls** is in TeX's path).

-    make docs

-or
+If ```make``` is not your thing, you can get the files by:

-    pdflatex asc.dtx
+    latex asc.dtx

-To create the class and bibliography style files, run
+for the class docs,

     latex asc.ins

+for the class file itself,

     latex asc.dbj

+for the bibliography style file, and (after those)

+    latex asc-sample
+    bibtex asc-sample
+    latex asc-sample
+    latex asc-sample

+for the rendered sample PDF.

 Sample Document
 ===============